-Hepatitis C Antibody Prevalence Estimates
+Hepatitis C Prevalence Estimates

 The NVSS data are collected using information from death certificates of all U.S. residents within the 50 states and DC.
 Deaths of residents of Puerto Rico, other U.S. territories, and fetal deaths are not included.
 Demographic, geographic, and cause-of-death information for each individual is recorded.
-Any records that included the ICD-10 code for acute viral Hepatitis C (B17.1) or chronic viral Hepatitis C (B18.2) as the underlying or multiple cause of death were used to identify deaths related to Hepatitis C.
+Any records that included the ICD-10 code for acute viral hepatitis C (B17.1) or chronic viral hepatitis C (B18.2) as the underlying or multiple cause of death were used to identify deaths related to hepatitis C.

 The U.S. Census Bureau produces demographic and geographic data through decennial censuses, annual surveys, and population estimates and projections.
 Annual intercensal population estimates datasets were used to provide denominators for HCV mortality rates for each year during 1999-2012.

 Rates are expressed as the number of estimated cases per 100,000 people in the population, rounded to the nearest ten persons.
-It is an expression of the relative concentration of estimated people with Hepatitis C in an area (state).
+It is an expression of the relative concentration of estimated people with hepatitis C in an area (state).
 Estimated cases are rounded to the nearest hundred persons.

 The range around each estimate is the 95% confidence interval.
-These intervals incorporate the joint statistical uncertainty of the stratified NHANES prevalence estimates in each demographic group and the modeled Hepatitis C mortality rates.
+These intervals incorporate the joint statistical uncertainty of the stratified NHANES prevalence estimates in each demographic group and the modeled hepatitis C mortality rates.
 The 95% confidence intervals were constructed using a Monte Carlo simulation with 10,000 runs that resampled values from those two original distributions.

 Hepatitis C Mortality Data